MenuClose

 Bipolar Disorder

-Size Medium Wp Image 947 AlignrightThe extreme emotional highs and lows people with bipolar disorder experience usually rob them of a normal life.
+Person talking to their therapist at a bipolar disorder treatment sessionThe extreme emotional highs and lows people with bipolar disorder experience usually rob them of a normal life.
 It can cause severe difficulties in family, personal, and professional relationships.
-For some, it can lead to self-medicating with drugs or alcohol, which puts a person at a much greater risk of developing a substance use disorder or addiction.
+For some, it can lead to self-medicating with drugs or alcohol, which puts a person at a much greater risk of developing a substance use disorder (SUD) or addiction.

 What Is Bipolar Disorder?

-Bipolar disorder, also known as manic depression, is a severe and disabling mental illness.
+Bipolar disorder, also known as manic depression, is a severe and disabling mental health issue.
 Millions of U.S. adults struggle with bipolar disorder, yet not all seek the support necessary to heal.
-People with the disorder experience severe or dramatic mood swings from a high (manic) to a low (depressed).
+People with the disorder experience severe or dramatic mood swings from a high to a low.
 The manic or depressed phase can last for weeks or months.

 There is no way to prevent bipolar disorder.
 There’s also no current cure for it.
 Nevertheless, treatment can prevent manic and depressive episodes and reduce their frequency and intensity.